robinvanderknaap/iDeal.NET/README.md

 		<acquirerCertificate storeLocation="LocalMachine" storeName="My" thumbprint="6c fc 36 38 9c 7a 3c 49 44 0b 87 33 d2 58 cb 21 67 fa c1 8f" />
     </iDeal>

-Store location has to be specified, which can be 'LocalMachine' or 'CurrentUser', and the name of the store has to be specified.
-The thumbprint is used to unique identify the certificate.
+The store location has to be specified, which can be 'LocalMachine' or 'CurrentUser'.
+The name of the store also has to be specified.
+The thumbprint is used to uniquely identify the certificate.
 When you open your certificate in the certificate store (using the management console) you can view the thumbprint.
 Just copy-paste the thumbprint (iDeal.NET will remove the spaces and is case insensitive).
 No password is needed for the acceptant's certificate, that's only needed when the certificate is loaded from the filesystem.

 ## Directory request